안녕하세요~! 토미입니다!

 Today, I will teach you how to distinguish the topic marker 은/는 and the subject marker, 이/가.

-In Korean grammar, the concept of particles takes an important role in defining the relationship that words have in a sentence.
+In Korean grammar, the concept of particles is essential in defining words’ relationships in a sentence.

-In Korean, you should add a particle right after each main word so that it is easy for the listener to understand.
+In Korean, you should add a particle right after each main word to make it easy for the listener to understand.

-The most basic particles you should know is 은, 는, 이 and 가. 은 and 는 are called “topic marking particles” or “topic markers”.
+The most basic particles you should know are 은, 는, 이, and 가. 은 and 는 are called “topic marking particles” or “topic markers.”
 The topic marker is literally the topic of a sentence.
-So you basically focus on what the sentence is talking about.
+So, you focus on what the sentence is talking about.

-Conversely, 이 and 가 are called “subject marking particles” or “subject markers”.
-It shows that the noun has a strong relationship with the vowel, and it is often the answer to the questions of who or which.
+Conversely, 이 and 가 are called “subject marking particles” or “subject markers.”
+It shows that the noun has a strong relationship with the vowel and is often the answer to the questions of who or which.

 Native Korean speakers properly use these particles depending on the various meanings they want to convey.

-However, it is quite difficult for Korean learners to understand the differences of each particle and use them correctly in the actual conversation.
+However, it is tricky for Korean learners to understand the differences between each particle and use them correctly in the actual conversation.

-That happens for people who have learned Korean and even lived in Korea for a long time.
+That happens to people who have learned Korean and have lived in Korea for a long time.

-Therefore, here I will give you a clear explanation of each particle and examples.
+Therefore, I will give you a clear explanation of each particle and its examples.

-Topic marking particles indicate the topic of a sentence, what the sentence is about.
-You use 은 for words, which end with a consonant, and 는 for words which end with a vowel.
+Topic marking particles indicate the topic of a sentence and what the sentence is about.
+You use 은 for words that end with a consonant and 는 for words that end with a vowel.
 Now, I will show you some examples.

-This sentence has the topic marker right after a word 저, which is “I”, and says, “I am Korean.”
-So, the topic of the sentence is 저. 저는 indicates that the sentence is going to talk about 저 and you can tell it is a self-introduction.
+This sentence has the topic marker right after the word 저 “I” and says, “I am Korean.”
+So, the topic of the sentence is 저. 저는 indicates that the sentence will talk about 저, and you can tell it is a self-introduction.

 The next one has the topic marker after 이 책, this book, and says, “This book is interesting.”
-Here, the sentence is talking about a book and telling how it is interesting.
+Here, the sentence talks about a book and describes its interest.

-The last one has two particles but, as for the topic markers, it is attached after 이 가방, this bag, so you can immediately tell the sentence is talking about a bag.
+The last one has two particles, but as for the topic markers, it is attached after 이 가방, this bag, so you can immediately tell the sentence is about a bag.

-Accordingly, the meaning of the sentence is “As for this bag, the design is good.”
+Accordingly, the sentence means, “As for this bag, the design is good.”

 As you can see, you use 은/는 for the main topic of each sentence.
-In this way, in Korean grammar, you make it clear what you are going to talk about by marking with these topic markers and continue a sentence by describing what it is or how it is.
+In this way, in Korean grammar, you make what you will talk about clear by marking it with these topic markers and continuing a sentence by describing what it is or how it is.

-This is the basic and easiest use of 은/는.
+This is the basic and most straightforward use of 은/는.

-Subject markers show a strong relationship between a noun and a verb, and identify who/what initiates an action.
+Subject markers show a strong relationship between nouns and verbs and identify who/what initiates an action.

 In other words, words marked by 이/가 are who/what takes an action.